Shalyne-K/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add specified criteria of permissions to hello file
+Add execution access to a